About Us

 Felix Kirkby

-Is an exceptional Oxford Graduate, Organ Scholar and pianist.
+Is an Oxford Graduate, Organ Scholar and pianist.
 He won both the Gibbs and Ellerton Prizes at Oxford.
-He is the President and Chief Conductor of the Oxford Festival Orchestra with four successful concerts to date.
-Felix is a DYMF Award Winner for Best Concert Performance in 2021.
-He worked closely with Tom Davison to promote the DYMF Awards and and create concerts that support the DYMF mission.
-After a short sabbatical, Felix will pursue his conducting interests whilst continuing as a Board Member and guest panel judge for future DYMF Awards.
+He was the President and Conductor of the Oxford Festival Orchestra.
+Felix was a DYMF Award Winner for Best Concert Performance in 2021.
+Felix worked closely with Tom Davison to promote and develop the DYMF Awards and create concerts that supported the DYMF mission.
+Felix will pursue his conducting ambitions, whilst continuing as a Board Member and guest adjudicator for future DYMF Awards.

 Christina Bass

 Is the first DYMF Award Benefactor.
 Christina first observed the work of the DYMF through its collaboration with the OFO and the Liszt Academy, developing relationships with those who share our philosophy and mission to support young musicians with the cost of their studies.
-Christina is supporting one of three national competitions in Hungary as part of the Foundations international award program.
+Christina has supported one of three national competitions in Hungary as part of the Foundations international award program.
+Christina also supported one of the DYMF 2024 Bursaries.

 The judges